jhpark35/jhpark35.github.io/_pages/about.md

 I am a Ph.D. student in the Department of Electrical and Computer Engineering at Sungkyunkwan University, supervised by Prof. [Jong Hwan Ko](https://iris.skku.edu/).
 My research focuses on computer architecture, especially hardware–software co-design for memory-centric AI systems.
 I have explored performance and reliability challenges that arise when emerging AI workloads are executed on modern memory architectures.

-My work spans a range of processing-in-memory architectures, including ReRAM-, SRAM-, and DRAM-based systems, with a recent emphasis on HBM-PIM designs for efficient and reliable large language model (LLM) inference.
+My work spans diverse processing-in-memory architectures, including ReRAM-, SRAM-, and DRAM-based systems, with a recent emphasis on HBM-PIM designs for efficient and reliable large language model (LLM) inference.

 <a id="news"></a>
 ## 🔥 News